youssefahmed55/MedicalSystem/README.md

 - Screenshots and explain of the Manger's use of the application
 - Creation of employee tasks by the Manager
 - Create an employee report
+- Recording the employee's attendance and departure from the Hospital
 - API Reference

 ## Dependency used in project